vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Blow The House Down.md

 The Hustlers celebrate a small success, before they start being targeted directly by the Cleavers.
 The Cleavers believe the Hustlers submitted the evidence to the police.
 The Hustlers mistakenly believe that the Cleavers got Wolf out, so the Hustlers send Ramona to kill him.
 However, someone is getting to them first and leaving a wake of blood.
 The results of this case will dictate what happens for the follow up case.

+### Local Businesses

 ### Hooks
-- A local business owner asks the crew to check up on a friend who is a part of the Hustlers
+- (If someone knows local businesses) a local business owner asks the crew to check up on a friend who is a part of the Hustlers.
-- A local business is ransacked and in ruins.
+- (If someone knows Ramona or the Hustlers) a local business is ransacked and in ruins.
 The crew finds Ramona in the back interrogating a Cleaver.
+-
 # Investigation